machingclee/machingclee.github.io/static/media/246-in-app-notification.67c3a86e.md

 Just recall that project contains many channel, channel contains many messagesSession, then the nullity check will make sense

-In frontend each session, channel and project will calculate what notification to show based on these informations
+In frontend each session, channeland  project will calculate what notification to show based on these informations
 ```js-31
     db.selectFrom("IndividualUserNotification")
         .leftJoin("MessagesSession", "MessagesSession.id", "IndividualUserNotification.sessionId")